College of Liberal Arts & Sciences

 Internships

-Undergraduate students may seek credit from an employment experience that contains academic content and is sponsored by a CLAS faculty member.
+Undergraduate students may seek credit from an approved professional and structured learning experience that contains academic content and is sponsored by a CLAS faculty member.
 Internships are helpful for career exploration early in a student’s academic career or for job experience after developing academic content in the major.

-Students must have a minimum 2.0 cumulative GPA in a minimum of 15 credit hours of CU Denver course work.
-A maximum of 12 credit hours of internship credit per semester and 12 credit hours overall can be applied toward the 120 credits required for graduation.
+Students must have a minimum 2.0 cumulative GPA in a minimum of 15 credits of CU Denver course work.
+A maximum of 12 credits of internship credit per semester and 12 credits overall can be applied toward the 120 credits required for graduation.
 There may also be limits on the number of credits permitted to take during a semester or total for a specific course ID.
 Undergraduate students should contact the Experiential Learning Center for details about the internship contract and faculty sponsorship requirements.

 Independent studies are faculty-mentored, individually structured courses or research or creative projects designed and scheduled outside of the standard course grid.
 Independent study allows for investigations beyond the structured curriculum and classroom and exploration of content material that closely relates to faculty and student interest.
 However, the College of Liberal Arts and Sciences does not guarantee that credit earned through an independent study will count toward graduation requirements or be accepted as transfer credits.
-A maximum of 12 semester hours of independent study coursework can apply toward the 120 semester hour graduation requirement.
+A maximum of 12 credits of independent study coursework can apply toward the 120 credit graduation requirement.
 This includes Directed Research.

 Student Requirements

-- Enrollment as a CLAS student or, if enrolled in another major/minor, school/college, or institution, signed authorization on the Special Processing Form by the advisor/chair/dean of the originating school/college or institution prior to review by the CLAS associate or assistant dean.
+- Enrollment as a CLAS student or, if enrolled in another major/minor, school/college, or institution, signed authorization on the Special Processing Form.

-- Minimum GPA of 2.5 for undergraduates and 3.0 for graduate students.
+- Minimum cumulative CU GPA of 2.5 for undergraduates

 Faculty Requirements